MicrosoftDocs/partner-center-pr.it-it/partner-center/announcements/2020-december.md

 ## <a name="changes-to-the-cloud-solution-provider-csp-customer-onboarding-requirements"></a><a name="8"></a>Modifiche apportate ai requisiti di onboarding dei clienti Cloud Solution Provider (CSP)
 ### <a name="categories"></a>Categorie

-- Data: 2021-04-02
+- Data: 02/04/2021
 - Offerte/mercati

 ### <a name="summary"></a>Riepilogo

-Nell'ambito del nostro impegno per aiutare i partner e i clienti a svolgere la propria attività in base alla fiducia, Microsoft richiederà ulteriori informazioni sui clienti, a partire dal 25 marzo 2021.
+Nell'ambito dell'impegno per aiutare partner e clienti a eseguire la propria attività in base alla fiducia, microsoft richiederà informazioni aggiuntive sui clienti a partire dal 25 marzo 2021.

 ### <a name="impacted-audience"></a>Destinatari interessati